wrapp/gokit/README.md

 ### Recovery
 `Default: yes`

-Recovery middleware provides means to recover from panic that are raised in `http.Handler`.
+Recovery middleware provides means to recover from panics that are raised in `http.Handler`.
 A default handler can be created from `New` or you can create your own handler like:

 ```go